vendasta/api-gateway-docs/docs/Guides/Guides-Overview.md

 Please contact support@vendasta.com for more information.

 ## Build an integration to sell
 Do you have an app which manages data for other businesses that you want to sell in our marketplace?
 Then you will want to check out our [Marketplace APIs](https://developers.vendasta.com/vendors/getting-started).
+Or do you want to create a new app to integrate with Vendasta for your business?
+Visit [Integration Guide](https://developers.vendasta.com/vendor/463ea876a888b-creating-new-vendor-application#creating-new-vendor-application).

 ## See the other cool tools we have for developers